GiDHome/gid_smart_wizard/README.md

 ## About this package
 This tcl package is included in the 14th version of the [GiD pre and post processor](http://www.gidhome.com).
 It uses the following packages:
-* gid_wizard: Available in the scripts folder of GiD
+* gid_wizard: Available in the scripts folder of GiD.
 * wcb: The Widget CallBack.
-A package that checks the input of an entry field, by Csaba Nemethi, available [here](http://www.nemethi.de/wcb/wcbRef.html)
+A package that checks the input of an entry field, by Csaba Nemethi, available [here](http://www.nemethi.de/wcb/wcbRef.html).
 * tdom: A package to handle xml documents.
-Available [here](http://tdom.github.io)
+Available [here](http://tdom.github.io).

 All the packages defined here are distributed inside GiD, and the library import them.
 The developers do not need to require them.